Did you know?

 Bafana Bafana are South Africa's national football team, and they are the pride and joy of South African soccer fans all over the country.
 The name of the team loosely translates as 'The Boys', and the road the team has travelled since 1992 has certainly been an interesting one.

 South Africa's national football team entered the global arena after many years of apartheid-enforced isolation.
-Bafana Bafana's very first match was against Cameroon in Durban on 7 July 1992, when hero Doctor Khumalo scored and gave South Africa a one-nil win over the opposition.
-However, the effects of South Africa's isolation showed soon enough and the team failed to qualify for the 1994 African Cup of Nations.
+Bafana Bafana's very first match was against Cameroon in Durban on 7 July 1992, when hero Doctor Khumalo scored and gave South Africa a 1-0 win over the opposition.
+However, the effects of South Africa's isolation showed soon enough and the team failed to qualify for the 1994 Africa Cup of Nations.

 Bafana Bafana haven't really lived up to their potential since then in terms of results, but the nation continues to get behind the team regardless.